>> Home

 Edible Qualities

-Premier Rabbiteye Blueberry is a large shrub that is typically grown for its edible qualities.
+Premier Rabbiteye Blueberry is a large shrub that is commonly grown for its edible qualities.
 It produces clusters of blue round berries which are usually ready for picking from late spring to early summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: